Our School Team

 Our school team are passionate about helping young people reach their full potential.
 Our talented team of instructors, tutors, teachers and support staff are highly trained and on hand to support our students through their learning and social emotional development.

 Mike is the Chief Executive Officer of Releasing Potential, having founded the organisation in 2001.
-Mike hold a B.Ed and is a PE teacher by training and is qualified in a range of outdoor activities.
-Mike still enjoys teaching, and when he can delivers Outdoor Education across the School.
+Mike hold a B.Ed and is a PE teacher by training; he is qualified in a range of outdoor activities.
+Mike still enjoys teaching, and, when he can, delivers Outdoor Education across the School.
 Mike has strategic responsibility for the School and for the organisation as a whole.

 Senior Executive Officer

 Catherine joined Releasing Potential in 2012 as Operations Manager of what was then a small charity.
 Catherine’s background is in education, having taught in secondary, tertiary and Higher Education; she has also worked for many years with vulnerable young people in a range of day services and residential programmes.
 Catherine oversees operations for the whole charity, her role within the School is to lead on HR and Safeguarding as well as the work of the Releasing Potential Institute.

 Lara is a qualified teacher who discovered a love and a talent for working with children with Special Educational Needs whilst on a supply teaching placement.
 Lara first worked for RP as an Engage Tutor before leaving to live and work in New Zealand.
 Lara returned to the UK and took on the task of developing the Releasing Potential School curriculum and of ensuring that we fully meet all Independent School standards.

 Deputy Head Teacher

 Fran joined Releasing Potential in 2012 after working at a local Pupil Referral Unit, and after a period as an Intensive Foster Carer for the Local Authority.
-Fran has extensive experience in SEN and has always been drawn to the one to one format as an effective way of working with vulnerable children.
+Fran has extensive experience in SEN and has always been drawn to the 1:1 format as an effective way of working with vulnerable children.
 Fran co-ordinates our Mentoring provision across the School as well as Releasing Potential Virtual Education.
 Fran also works with Lara as Assistant Head of School and deputises as Head of School in Lara’s absence.